-You can do this before the MOT by raising the front wheel off the ground and moving the handlebars from lock to lock to ensure they turn freely.
+You can check these before the MOT by raising the front wheel off the ground and moving the handlebars from lock to lock to ensure they turn freely.

-Then grab the forks at the bottom and attempt to push and pull on them - any movement could suggest play in the head bearing.
+Then grab the forks at the bottom and attempt to push and pull on them - any movement could suggest looseness in the head bearing.

 Move to the rear and bounce the bike to make sure the suspension is working as expected.

-Also, grab each swingarm end and try to move it around.
-If you can, this could be a sign that your swingarm bearings are on the way out.
+Then, grab each swingarm end and try to move it around.
+If you can, this could be a sign that your swingarm bearings need replacing

-If you've noticed any difference in the handling of your bike it could be worth getting any problems fixed before you take it for its MOT.
+If you've noticed any difference in the handling of your motorbike you should consider getting these problems fixed before the MOT.